zdravkov/kendo-docs/api/web/progressbar.md

 ### animation `Object`

 Configures the progress animation.
-Currently only setting animation duration is supported.
+Currently only the duration of the animation could be set.

 #### Example - specify the duration of the progress animation